jzz0026/RNAseq_Mutation_cancer_risk_miniproject/README.md

 </p>

 ### Mutation data
-1. remove features with full of nan data.
+1. Remove features with full of nan data.
-2. convert mutation annotation (categories) into penalty score based on the BLOSUM62 matrix (Figure 3), avoiding to too many dimensions and making data too sparse.
+2. Convert mutation annotation (categories) into **penalty score** based on the **BLOSUM62** matrix (Figure 3), avoiding to too many dimensions and making data too sparse.
 Mutations causing stop codon and splicing were set as -20 and -10, respectively.
 <div align="center">
   Figure 3. the BLOSUM62 matrix
 </div>